michele-segata/cooperis/README.md

 ```

 Please make sure to change the GSL paths to match your owns.
 You can specify
-the number of compute threads to use during the build process with the
+the number of compute threads to use for the computation of the RIS gain by
-`COMPUTE_THREADS=n` option.
+using the `*.**.nicRis.phyRis.maxComputeThreads` param in the `omnetpp.ini` file
+of your simulation.
 If left unspecified, the number of threads will be
 set to the number of available cores on your machine.
 > [!NOTE]
 > If your machine has a very large number of cores, you might want to limit the